 The results were astounding – Sierra Pacific Orthopedics automated over 80 percent of patient payments in the first year, decreased bad debt by 35 percent and decreased payments that required manual posting and reconciliation by 63 percent.
 Clark is pleased with the results, “More than 80 percent of our payment collections are automated, and that number is growing every day.
 The best part is that we are guaranteeing more revenue with fewer resources, in less time and at a lower cost.
 As a result, the practice’s days in accounts receivable have decreased by 16 percent and the percentage of patient balances over 90 days has decreased by 44 percent, reaching an all-time low.”

-Download the full case to learn more.
+Download the Sierra Pacific Orthopedics case study to learn more.